Personal tax credits

 Foreign residents are not entitled to personal tax credits.

-Donations to recognised public institutions entitle the taxpayer to a tax credit of 35% from donations that in aggregate are not less than ILS 190 (for 2020), provided the donations do not exceed 30% of annual taxable income or ILS 9,294,000 (for 2020), whichever is less.
+Donations to recognised public institutions entitle the taxpayer to a tax credit of 35% from donations that in aggregate are not less than ILS 190, provided the donations do not exceed 30% of annual taxable income or ILS 9,517,000, whichever is less.
 Excess donation amounts can be carried forward for three years under certain circumstances.

 Tax benefits for new immigrants and returning residents